Comment on page

 Additional areas include (but are not limited to) living & family rooms, outdoor living spaces, storage sheds, pools & spas, hall closets, mudrooms, basements, attics, flex rooms, home offices, exercise rooms, and sensory rooms.

 Please refer to Chapter 4: Circulation for the design features for moving between additional areas.
-The design elements found in Chapter 2: Entrance Routes should be used for designing access to and throughout outdoor areas.
+The design elements found in Chapter 2: Entrance Routes should be used to design access to and throughout outdoor areas.

 No steps should be required to access any inside and outside spaces.
 This applies to transitions between interior spaces and transitions to exterior spaces (e.g., decks, porches, patios).

-Everyone should be able to access all areas of the home, inside and out, regardless of ability.
-Inside, it's common to see a step up or down into a living room or dining room.
+Everyone should be able to access all home areas, inside and out, regardless of ability.
+It's common to see a step up or down into a living room or dining room.

-Consider the impact outside as well.
-If your deck, porch, or patio has sections with a step to access, individuals wouldn't be able to reach activities at the table, fire pit, pool, hot tub, backyard, etc.
+Please take into account the impact outside as well.
+If your deck, porch, or patio has sections with a step to access, individuals won't be able to reach activities at the table, fire pit, pool, hot tub, backyard, etc.

 Steps pose safety hazards and exclude people from interacting in areas of your home common for socializing.
 Zero-step areas of the home aren't just for wheelchair users.
 Think about toddlers learning to move around, carrying food from one location to another, and those who struggle with balance.

-A 60" (152cm) turning radius should exist in the space when built-in features and furniture are present in the area.
+A 60" (152cm) turning radius should exist in the space when built-in features and furniture are present.

 This will allow anyone who relies on extra support to move around easily without bumping into walls or other items.
-While this is accommodating to wheelchairs, it also provides breathing room for people carrying items or two or more individuals working in the same area.
+While this accommodates wheelchairs, it also provides breathing room for people carrying items or two or more individuals working in the same area.

 Where possible, a restroom (toilet + sink) should be on the same level and not require navigating any steps or elevator for access.